Article updated: June 28, 2023

 Are you publishing to an Instagram Personal profile?
-Instagram requires you to publish via mobile notification for all posts.
+Instagram requires you to publish via mobile notification for all posts and stories.
 This is a manual publishing process using your mobile device.
-You’ll need to take action on the mobile notification.
-See Finish publishing via mobile notification for instructions.
+You’ll need to take action on a mobile notification.
+Learn how to use the Instagram mobile notification workflow.

 If you’re publishing to an Instagram Business profile, are you set up for direct publishing?
 To access direct publishing to Instagram, your Business profile must be connected to a Facebook Page.
 If not, you must publish via mobile notification, which is a manual process using your mobile device.
 See Connect an Instagram account to a Facebook Page for setup instructions.

 Do the images in your post meet the social network’s requirements?
 Sometimes the file format, file size, or aspect ratio can cause post failures.
 See Image file requirements to make sure any attached files meet the requirements of the social network you’re publishing to.

 Is your post potentially being flagged by the social network?
 Social networks have strict rules to protect users from spam and inappropriate content.
 See The post is a duplicate, The social network is temporarily limiting your access, and The post contains abusive content to learn more about these rules.

 Did you attach a GIF to a LinkedIn personal profile?
 Images and videos can be attached to personal LinkedIn profiles, but GIFs can only be attached to LinkedIn Pages.

 A scheduled post won’t encounter any errors until its scheduled publish time.
 If a scheduled post fails to publish, you’ll receive an email notification that it failed, and you can view the reason for failure in Planner.